api3dao/old-api3-docs/docs/dao-members/dashboard/proposals.md

 ![image](../assets/images/ipfs-proposals.png)

+To host a proposal description on IPFS:

-1. Create the proposal as a PDF.
+1. Create a PDF version of the proposal.
-2. Upload the PDF to [Fleek](https://fleek.co) (or your preferred provider).
-Fleek will provide a hash of the PDF: `bafybeifl4prxv75fgumtjh4ovklfkp7zzt7dwkl4xmndv37gtcalwpam2u`.
+2. Upload the PDF to [Fleek](https://fleek.co) or your preferred IPFS hosting provider.
+To do so using Fleek, create a free Basic account and use the Upload tool on the Storage page.
+Fleek will provide an IPFS hash of the PDF, for example: `bafybeifl4prxv75fgumtjh4ovklfkp7zzt7dwkl4xmndv37gtcalwpam2u`.
-3. For Fleek append the hash to `https://ipfs.fleek.co/ipfs/`
+3. If using Fleek, append the hash to `https://ipfs.fleek.co/ipfs/`.
+The URL for the above hash would then be:
     >
     > <a style="overflow-wrap: break-word;" target="_blank"
     >  href="https://ipfs.fleek.co/ipfs/bafybeifl4prxv75fgumtjh4ovklfkp7zzt7dwkl4xmndv37gtcalwpam2u">
     >  https://ipfs.fleek.co/ipfs/bafybeifl4prxv75fgumtjh4ovklfkp7zzt7dwkl4xmndv37gtcalwpam2u
     >  </a>
-4. Add the URL to the forum posting for feedback and later to your DAO dashboard proposal in the description field.
+4. Add the URL to your forum posting and later to the description field of your DAO dashboard proposal.

 Remember that the URL the voter sees in the DAO dashboard proposal description field is final and should match the URL on the forum.

 **Updating a PDF**

-You can update your PDF if needed.
-Upload it again to your IPFS provider, it will get a new hash.
-Next update the link in your forum posting before creating the proposal in the DAO dashboard.
-Ideally keep a list of versioned proposals.
-Once a proposal is made on the DAO dashboard using the IPFS hashed link in the description field, the PDF should be considered final.
-Changing the hashed link in the forum at this point would caution the voter.
+You can update your PDF if needed before creating a formal proposal using the DAO dashboard.
+First, upload the new version to your IPFS provider; since the content has changed, it will get a new hash.
+Next, update the link in your forum posting.
+Lastly, create the proposal using the DAO dashboard.
+Since the proposal contains the IPFS hashed link in the description field, the PDF should be considered final and changing the hashed link in the forum at this point would caution the voter.